ente-io/ente/docs/docs/self-hosting/guides/db-migration.md

 The old sample docker compose file used Postgres 12, which is now nearing end of life, so we've updated it to Postgres 16.
 Postgres major versions require a migration step.
-This document outlines one possible approach.
+This document mentions some approaches.

 > [!TIP]
 >